-Protons and Electrons Protons are positively charged.
+Protons and Electrons.
+Protons are positively charged.
 Electrons are negatively charged.
-However, the absolute value of their charge is the same - call this fact the charge correlation.
+However, the absolute value of their charge is the same-call this fact the charge correlation.
 Specifically, protons have a charge of $1.602176634 \times 10^{-19}$ coulombs, while electrons have a charge of $-1.602176634 \times 10^{-19}$ coulombs.
 The charge correlation is very striking.
-Consider a theory, T, that implies that it is just a complete coincidence that the charges are the same - that there is no explanation of the matching.
-This seems like a big problem for T. Perhaps it wouldn't be a conclusive reason to reject T - if T is successful enough we might still be justified in accepting it - but it's a bad-making feature of the theory.
+Consider a theory, T, that implies that it is just a complete coincidence that the charges are the same-that there is no explanation of the matching.
+This seems like a big problem for T. Perhaps it wouldn't be a conclusive reason to reject T-if T is successful enough we might still be justified in accepting it-but it's a bad-making feature of the theory.

 Now let's imagine what such a theory, T, might look like.
 Let T state that it is a basic law of nature that protons have a charge of $1.602176634 \times 10^{-19}$ coulombs, and also it is a basic law of nature that electrons have a charge of $-1.602176634 \times 10^{-19}$ coulombs.
-And T has nothing more to say about why the particles have these charges.12

-Importantly, given T the charge correlation is nomically necessary.
+And T has nothing more to say about why the particles have these charges.13 Importantly, given T, the charge correlation is nomically necessary.

 Such a case, I claim, provides an argument against the modalist.
-Given T there is no explanation of the charge correlation but the correlation seems to be safe and sensitive.
-We still have reason, however, to reject either the charge correlation or T. So, it is the explanatory factors - the way in which, given T, the charge of the proton and electron are explanatorily disconnected - that are relevant for theory choice, and not the modal features of the correlation.
+Given T, there is no explanation of the charge correlation, but the correlation seems to be safe and sensitive.
+We still have reason, however, to reject either the charge correlation or T. So it is the explanatory factors-the way in which, given T, the charge of the proton and electron are explanatorily disconnected-that are relevant for theory choice, and not the modal features of the correlation.
 It is the explanationist who is right about arguments of the form (1)-(3), not the modalist.

-Notice that it's now clear why the modalist strategy of accepting that our moral beliefs are insensitive but denying that this is a problem, discussed on page 5, doesn't help with respect to this argument.
+Notice that it's now clear why the modalist strategy of accepting that our moral beliefs are insensitive but denying that this is a problem, as discussed in §1, doesn't help with respect to this argument.
 This is because our argument doesn't work by demanding that beliefs must be sensitive.
-Rather, the argument, here, is that the modalist can't claim that the correlation between moral belief and moral truth is unproblematic because it has some appropriate modal features - notably safety and sensitivity - since the charge correlation has these features too.
-Any moves that weaken what these appropriate modal features are, e.g. by saying that sensitivity and sensitivity don't matter, make it easier to argue that the charge correlation has these features.
-So I'll continue to assume, in the modalist's favor, that our moral beliefs are sensitive.
+Rather, the argument here is that the modalist can't claim that the correlation between moral belief and moral truth is unproblematic because it has some appropriate modal features-notably safety and sensitivity-since the charge correlation has these features too.
+Any moves that weaken what these appropriate modal features are, for